 News and Event Details

-The University of Wisconsin-Superior Theatre Program will present “Crimes of the Heart” in the Experimental Theatre located in the Holden Fine and Applied Arts Center on the UW-Superior campus.
-The production is directed by Liz Larson.
+University of Wisconsin-Superior Theatre will present “All Because of Agatha” in the Manion Theatre located in the Holden Fine and Applied Arts Center on the UW-Superior campus.

 |Theatre to present 'All Because of Agatha'|